Skip to content

 API - appendBridgeContext

-Only inject RUM and log data collected by UniApp, data collected by Native is not injected.
+Only inject RUM and log data collected by UniApp, Native side collected data is not injected.

-Purpose: Distinguish data sources or mark specific scenarios.
+Purpose: Distinguish data source or mark specific scenarios.

 Field Type Required Description